mypocketgenius/pocket_genius/Planning Docs/12-28_homepage-simplified-grids.md

   - Creators grid displays with title and description
   - Frameworks grid displays with title and description (or empty state)
   - Deep Dives grid displays with title and description (or empty state)
-  - Creator Bots grid displays with title and description (or empty state)
+  - Body of Work grid displays with title and description (or empty state)
   - Advisor Boards grid displays with title and description (or empty state)
   - Empty grids show empty state message (not hidden)
   - Each grid shows 6 items initially